matheuspoleza/ng-mixpanel/README.md

 # ng-mixpanel
-Providers to set mixpanel to your angular application
+Easier way to set mixpanel to your angular application